 H & M Hennes & Mauritz AB is a Swedish public limited company.
 H&M's class B share is listed on Nasdaq Stockholm.
 H&M applies the Swedish Corporate Governance Code (the Code) and has prepared this corporate governance report in accordance with the Annual Accounts Act and the Code.
 H&M has applied the Code since 2005.
-The report, which covers the 2018/2019 financial year, was prepared by the company's board of directors and has been reviewed by the company's auditors.
+This report, which covers the 2019/2020 financial year, was prepared by the company's board of directors and has been reviewed by the company's auditors.

-H&M is governed by both external regulations and internal control documents.
+$\ensuremath{\mathsf{H\&M}}$ is governed by both external regulations and internal control documents.

-Examples of external regulations that affect H&M:

-- The Swedish Companies Act - Accounting legislation including the Swedish Bookkeeping Act and Annual Accounts Act - MAR, EU Market Abuse Regulation (596/2014/EU) - Nasdaq Stockholm Rules for Issuers - The General Data Protection Regulation (GDPR) - Swedish Corporate Governance Code (the Code), which is available at corporategovernanceboard.se.
+- Examples of external regulations that apply to corporate governance at H&M: - The Swedish Companies Act - Accounting legislation including the Swedish Bookkeeping Act and Annual Accounts Act - MAR the EU Market Abuse Regulation (596/2014/EU) - Nasdaq Stockholm Rules for Issuers - The General Data Protection Regulation (GDPR) - Swedish Corporate Governance Code (the Code), which is available at corporategovernanceboard.se.
 The Code is based on the principle of "comply or explain", which means that companies applying the Code may deviate from individual rules provided they give an explanation of the deviation, describe the chosen alternative and provide the reasons for the deviation.